3 steps for structuring a successful discovery sales call

 When your lead picks a problem or corrects you about their actual struggle, dig deeper with ‘why’ questions.
 Finally, close your call with another round of choice questions — aimed at encouraging the prospect to narrate the next step.

-Try UserGems for yourself to reach your revenue goals quickly and efficiently.
+Try UserGems to hit your revenue goals.

 Want to read more on this topic?